Role Atlas/Intelligence & Autonomy

 • Notes on how you would train new operators.

-07 · Titles
+07 · Hiring

 Data and teleoperation roles rarely use one exact title.
 Use these titles and keywords when building the jobs taxonomy.